SeverinAlexB/futures-sync-lib-rs/README.md

 ### MyRpc Example

-The `MyRpc` struct represents a more example where request/responses are correlated.
+[MyRpc](./mylib/src/asyn/my_rpc.rs) struct represents a more example where request/responses are correlated.